Helperbird/website/src/pages/help/how-to-highlight-paragraphs-on-any-page.md

 ---
 layout: templates/help.html
-title: How to highlight paragraphs on any website
+title: How to add a border to paragraphs on a website
-description: Learn how to a highlight paragraphs on any website, pdf or app.
+description: Learn how to add a border to paragraphs on a website
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,